AndrewEllis93/Print-Tuning-Guide/articles/pressure_advance.md

 ## Tuning

 **There is rarely such thing as perfect pressure advance.** Either accelerations or decelerations will almost always be slightly imperfect.
-You should always err on the side of lower PA values.

 - Pressure advance can change with different filaments.
 Typically I only find it necessary to tune per material type - ABS, PETG, PLA, TPU, etc.  I will only tune specific brands or colors if they are noticeably different.
 - Pressure advance needs re-tuning when changing nozzle sizes.